 It’s February.
 You’re single.
-Unless you’ve held yourself hostage by way of Netflix and Domino’s since New Year’s Eve, you’ve been exposed.
+Unless you’ve held yourself hostage binging on Netflix and Domino’s since New Year’s Eve, you’ve been exposed.

 At first glance, the damage is nominal.
-You enter the grocery store for paper towels and toilet paper and catch a glimpse.
-Petite floral displays, nestled underneath shiny birthday balloons have replaced holiday wreathes and pine cones.
-Each bouquet of red and pink roses is surrounded with babies-breath stretching out from a tiny frosted glass vase, painted white.
-There are chocolates housed in heart-shaped boxes on the display shelf, framing the display.
+You enter the grocery store for paper towels and laundry detergent and get your first glimpse.
+Petite floral displays paired with heart-shaped balloons have replaced the clearance-priced holiday wreathes and pine cones.

-For some singles, Valentine’s Day is a welcome mat of I am unlovable.
-It lies there waiting.
-Ready for us to wipe our lonely all over its face.
+For singles, Valentine’s Day is a welcome mat of I am unlovable.
+It’s right there waiting; ready for us to wipe our lonely all over its face.
 But guess what?
-It doesn’t need to be.
+It doesn’t have to.
 We can just as easily be wiping awesome all over this day, leaving a trail of “I’m not settling” glitter in the air.
 A kind of pheromone-dust released only after making it to the other side of anguish born from heartbreak.
 It wreaks of well deserved, long overdue happiness.
 And why shouldn’t we be happy?
 It’s far better to be alone than with the wrong person.

 When it comes to love, being alone and happy blows doors off of feeling alone with the wrong person.
 Why tread water in a crowded pool when you can save yourself alone in the ocean?

 Whatever our story, when it comes to love not being right – it’s never easy to let go.
 Breakup casualties are everywhere.
-But we always survive the pain – and when going through the darkness after a breakup, the very best thing to do is remind ourselves of just how loveable we are.
+But we always survive the pain.
+And when going through the darkness after a breakup, the very best thing to do is remind ourselves of just how loveable we really are.

 We love ourselves enough to know when it’s time to let go.
 We deserve to be with the one person who will make us realize why it didn’t work with anyone else.